cilium/cilium/Documentation/architecture.rst

   configured L3/L4 endpoints.
 The Service block can be used to implement a standalone load balancer on any interface using the TC ingress hook or may be integrated in the endpoint policy object.

+* **L3 Encryption:** On ingress the L3 Encryption object marks packets for decryption, passes the packets to the Linux xfrm (transform) layer for decryption, and after the packet is decrypted the object receives the packet then passes it up the stack for further processing by other objects.
+Depending on the mode, direct routing or overlay, this may be a BPF tail call or the Linux routing stack that passes the packet to the next object.
+The key required for decryption is encoded in the IPsec header so on ingress we do not need to do a map lookup to find the decryption key.

+  On egress a map lookup is first performed using the destination IP to determine if a packet should be encrypted and if so what keys are available on the destination node.
+The most recent key available on both nodes is chosen and the packet is marked for encryption.
+The packet is then passed to the Linux xfrm layer where it is encrypted.
+Upon receiving the now encrypted packet it is passed to the next layer either by sending it to the Linux stack for routing or doing a direct tail call if an overlay is in use.

 * **Socket Layer Enforcement:** Socket layer enforcement use two hooks the socket operations hook and the socket send/recv hook to monitor